 Take Hwy.
 5 north to Williams, turn on Hwy.
 20 West, follow all the way to Hwy.
 101 North–go approximately 40 miles north to Laytonville.
 Black Oak Ranch is 5 miles north of Laytonville.

 Take Hwy.
 101 south.
 The site is approximately 100 miles south of Eureka.
 As you get close begin to look at the mile marker signs at the side of the road.
 Black Oak Ranch is at mile marker 74.15.
 Signs will be on the west side of the road, as will the entrance and parking lot.

-Your 2-Day Ticket includes camping, although every vehicle will need a VEHICLE PASS (if your vehicle is 24’ or shorter), or an RV PASS (if your vehicle is 24’ or longer).
+Your 2-Day Ticket includes admittance to the festival and camping.
+Every vehicle will need a VEHICLE PASS (if your vehicle is 21’ or shorter), or an RV PASS (if your vehicle is longer than 21′).
 You can purchase vehicle passes on our TICKETING PAGE page.
 Carpooling is highly recommended!

 HEALTH & SAFETY

 Our mantra for this show is “Have Safe Fun.”

 July 28 UPDATE: In light of the emerging spike of COVID-19 cases involving the more contagious Delta variant, we will now require proof of a vaccine at least two weeks from final dose OR proof of a negative PCR COVID-19 test within 48 hours of arrival (for anyone over age 12).
 We are requesting and recommending masks for everyone regardless of vaccination status when in public areas.
 Help us keep our community safe!